radioactiveAHM/DnsSafeguard/README.md

 * **UDP Socket:** Captures DNS queries on a UDP socket.
 * **DoH Protocol:** Transmits DNS queries using the DoH protocol, supporting all HTTP versions (HTTP/1.1, H2, H3) for enhanced privacy.
 * **DoT Protocol:** Transmits DNS queries using the DoT protocol, featuring support for both blocking and non-blocking algorithms.
+* **DoQ Protocol:** Transmits DNS queries using the DoQ protocol, which is highly secure, efficient, and avoids head-of-line blocking.
 * **Censorship Bypass:** Implements TLS client hello fragmentation with 4 possible methods to evade GFW TLS censorship.
 * **Customizable UDP Noise** Implements UDP Noise with four different types to bypass QUIC blocking.